KoalaPlot/koalaplot-core/README.md

     * Optional Composable symbols at each data point with default implementations
     * Zoom and pan one or both axes (Android only, for now)
     * Optional shaded areas (area chart)
-* Stacked area chart
+* Stacked area graphs
     * Plots multiple lines with shaded areas between them and accumulated values
     * Similar feature set as the Line chart
-* Vertical bar chart
+* Vertical bar graph
     * Linear or Log y-axis
     * Numeric or category x-axis
     * Composable vertical bars with a provided default implementation